PeopleForBikes/brokenspoke/docs/content/_index.md

 repo_url = "https://github.com/PeopleForBikes/brokenspoke"

 [[extra.list]]
-title = "Brokenspoke Core"
+title = "BNA Core"
-content = "A Rust library with Python exports which contains the core logic for all the Broken Spoke projects."
+content = "A Rust library with Python exports which contains the core logic for all the BNA projects."

 [[extra.list]]
 title = "SVGgloo"